 The ‘Dry’ Aversions (Paper, Chalk, Dust)

 A surprisingly common but rarely discussed trigger is the aversion to “dry” textures.
-Touching construction paper, microfiber cloths, unglazed pottery, or chalk can cause a physical recoil sensation, as if the moisture is being sucked out of your hands.
+Touching construction paper, microfiber cloths, unglazed pottery, or chalk can cause a physical recoil.
+It feels as though the moisture is being sucked right out of your hands.

 Temperature Regulation (Why the Cold Hurts)

-Autistic adults often struggle with thermoregulation.
-The damp cold of a Vancouver or Portland winter can feel physically painful, not just chilly.
-This is often due to a hypersensitive nervous system that interprets extreme temperatures as a threat.
+Autistic adults often struggle with thermoregulation (the body’s ability to keep its internal temperature steady).
+The damp cold of a Vancouver or Portland winter can feel physically painful—not just chilly.
+This is often because a hypersensitive nervous system reads extreme temperatures as a threat.

-• The Hack: Don’t wait to feel cold.
+The Hack: Do not wait to feel cold.
 Dress proactively.
 Use heated vests, hand warmers, and thermal layers.
 If you learn how autistic people see the world, you realize that pain signals from temperature are real and valid, not dramatic.

 Digital Sensory Overload: How UI Affects Productivity

-We live in digital spaces, and poorly designed interfaces are a major source of silent burnout.
-Visual clutter, auto-playing videos, and bright white backgrounds can drain your battery as quickly as a loud party.
+We live in digital spaces.
+Poorly designed interfaces are a major source of silent burnout.
+Visual clutter, auto-playing videos, and bright white backgrounds can drain your battery as fast as a loud party.

-Sensory differences don’t stop at the bedroom door.
+Sensory differences do not stop at the bedroom door.
 Many relationship struggles are actually sensory clashes in disguise.

 Kissing, Touch, and Sensory ‘Icks’

 Intimacy involves a flood of sensory input: wet textures, skin friction, breath, and scent.
-It is common for AuDHD individuals to have specific “icks”—like light, feathery touch (which can feel like a spider) versus firm, grounding touch.
+AuDHD individuals often have specific “icks.”
+For example, light, feathery touch can feel like a spider.
+In contrast, firm, grounding touch feels safe.

 Eye Contact and Connection

-Forcing eye contact can be so intense that it disrupts your ability to process auditory information.
-If you are listening to your partner but looking at the wall, you aren’t ignoring them—you are regulating your input to hear them better.
+Forcing eye contact can be so intense that it disrupts your ability to process what you hear.
+If you are listening to your partner but looking at the wall, you are not ignoring them.
+You are regulating your input so you can hear them better.

-• The Solution: Validate parallel play and side-by-side conversations (like while driving or walking) where eye contact isn’t demanded.
+The Solution: Validate parallel play and side-by-side conversations (like while driving or walking) where eye contact is not demanded.

 Regulation Toolkit (Actionable Solutions)